We put a face on every cloud.

 Our brains impose structure on formlessness with dangerous efficiency.
-This ability enables us to make good-enough decisions in split-seconds: important when evading predators on the savannah.
-However, our instinct to reduce the complicated and incomprehensible to the simple and coherent also spawns a tragic dilemma in our human experience: relationships become more difficult over time.
+This helps us make decisions in split-seconds, which is important when evading predators on the savannah.
+However, our impulse to reduce the complex to the coherent ironically complicates our modern lives: relationships become more difficult over time.

 Consider meeting a person for the first time over chai and pumpkin bread.
 Outside of their physical features and a name tag, you know nothing about this person*.
 By the time you reach the bottoms of your mugs, the stars have aligned and you become infatuated with each other.